cap76/intro-machine-learning-2019B/docs/02-dimensionality-reduction.md

 <div class="figure" style="text-align: center">
 <img src="images/PGCs.png" alt="Example of early human development.
 Here we have measurements of cells from preimplantation embryos, embryonic stem cells, and from post-implantation primordial germ cells and somatic tissues." width="55%" />
-<p class="caption">Example of early human development.
+<p class="caption">(\#fig:pgcs)Example of early human development.
 Here we have measurements of cells from preimplantation embryos, embryonic stem cells, and from post-implantation primordial germ cells and somatic tissues.</p>
 </div>

 Preprocessed data contains $\log_2$ normalised counts for around $400$ cells using $2957$ marker genes can be found in the file \texttt{/data/PGC_transcriptomics/PGC_transcriptomics.csv}.
 Note that the first line of data in the file is an indicator denoting cell type (-1 = ESC, 0 = pre-implantation, 1 = PGC, and 2 = somatic cell).
 The second row indicates the sex of the cell (0 = unknown/unlabelled, 1 = XX, 2 = XY), with the third row indicating capture time (-1 = ESC, 0 - 7 denotes various developmental stages from zygote to blastocyst, 8 - 13 indicates increasing times of embryo development from week 4 through to week 19).